ngrisouard/Ekman-Inertial-Instability/README.md

 # Ekman Inertial Instability

-All code, supporting the manuscript "Ekman-Inertial Instability" by Grisouard & Zemskova.
+All code, supporting the following manuscript:

+> Grisouard N, Zemskova VE.
+Ekman-inertial instability.
+Phys Rev Fluids, 5(12):124802.
+Available from: https://link.aps.org/doi/10.1103/PhysRevFluids.5.124802

 ## Pre-requisites
 * All code can run on a personal machine and does not require a supercomputer.